 The concentration, however, does not constitute a pre-professional course of instruction.
 The Babson Legal Studies Concentration strives to give students a broad exposure to legal issues as future thought leaders, managers, and citizens.

-Sponsored by: Accounting and Law Division
+Sponsored by: Accounting & Law

 Faculty Contacts: Leslie Garbarino

 Choose at least three (3) courses from the following list:

 - LAW 3525 White Collar Crime and Corporate Crime

 - LAW 3573 Building Contracts for a New Venture

 - LAW 3605 Privacy Law (previously LAW 3530)

 - LAW 3661 American Constitutional Law: Civil Rights, Liberties